ukwa/ukwa-heritrix/README.md

 Local Integration Testing
 -------------------------

 The supplied Docker Compose file can be used for local testing.
-The system spins up many services, including a local Wayback service for inspecting the results
+This looks quite complex because the system spins up many services, including ones that are only needed for testing:

+- The main crawler, and associated services:
+  - ClamD for virus scanning,
+  - WebRender API and Warcprox for browser-based crawler integration.
+  - A OutbackCDX server for recording crawled URLs with timestamps and checksums for deduplication.
+  - An Apache Kafka topic/log server, and it's associated Zookeeper instance.
+- Two test websites for running test crawls without touching the live web:
+  - A container that simulates http://acid.matkelly.com/
+  - A container that hosts a crawler test site at http://crawl-test-site.webarchive.org.uk (this is not a working public URL)
+- Local Wayback service for inspecting the results:
+  - this talks to the crawler's CDX server,
+  - and is assisted by a `warc-server` container that makes the crawled WARCs available.
+- A `robot` container that uses the Python [Robot Framework](https://robotframework.org/) to run some integration tests.

 [![Docker Compose ensemble visualisation](./docker-compose.svg)](./docker-compose.svg)

+__IMPORTANT__ there is a `.env` file that `docker-compose.yml` uses to pick up shared variables.
+This includes the user UID that is used to run the services.
+This should be overridden using whatever UID you develop under. e.g.

+    export CRAWL_UID=$(id -u)

 To run the tests locally, build the images:

     $ docker-compose build

-This builds `ukwa-heritix` but also builds a `robot` image that uses the Python [Robot Framework](https://robotframework.org/) to run some integration tests.
+This builds the `heritix` and `robot` images.
 To run the integration tests:

     $ docker-compose up